UNIVERSITY OF WISCONSIN River Falls

 • Pick at least one student organization or activity to build connections to the campus and community.

-• Discuss your career options and academic plans with your academic advisor.
+• Discuss your career options and academic plans with your academic adviser.

 • Take courses you enjoy that will help you decide if your major is a good fit.